Your mind and body are powerful allies. How you think can affect how you feel. And how you feel can affect your thinking.

 An example of this mind-body connection is how your body responds to stress.
 Constant worry and stress over jobs, finances, or other problems can cause tense muscles, pain, headaches, and stomach problems.
 It may also lead to high blood pressure or other serious problems.1, 2

 On the other hand, constant pain or a health problem like heart disease can affect your emotions.
-You might become depressed, anxious, and stressed, which could affect how you cope with your illness.
+You might become depressed, anxious, and stressed, which could affect how well you treat, manage, or cope with your illness.

 But your mind can have a positive effect on your health, too.
 Having a positive outlook on life might help you better handle pain or stress and stay healthier than someone who is less hopeful.

 Your brain produces substances that can improve your health.
 These substances include endorphins, which are natural painkillers, and gamma globulin, which strengthens your immune system.

 Research shows that what your brain produces depends in part on your thoughts, feelings, and

 expectations.
 If you're sick but you have hope and a positive attitude and you believe that you'll get better, your brain is likely to produce chemicals that will boost your body's healing power.3